vmunagal/Transformerfromscracthformachinetranslation/README.md

-# Transformer from scracth for machinetranslation task from English to Telugu
+# Transformer from scratch for machinetranslation task from English to Telugu

 You can find the complete torch code for transformers from scratch.